garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/mfa5010/schedule.md

 - Importance
 - Expression

 Gaskill, Nicholas and A.J.
-Novak, "[An Adventure in Thought](/assets/pdf/TheLureofWhithead.pdf)", in The Lure of Whitehead.
+Nocek, "[An Adventure in Thought](/assets/pdf/TheLureofWhithead.pdf)", in The Lure of Whitehead.
 2014.

 #### Additional